Magnet Fishing For Beginners

-Magnet fishing is a form of treasure hunting, using a powerful magnet attached to a rope you retrieve metal items from bodies of water, usually riverbeds.
+Magnet fishing is a form of treasure hunting, whereby using a powerful neodymium magnet attached to a rope you retrieve metallic items from bodies of water, such as rivers and lakes.

 It is believed that the hobby was born when boaters would use magnets to try and recover lost keys from the water and has been adapted since then.

-Rugby player, James Haskell, is a keen magnet fisherman and I believe responsible for the increasing popularity of the hobby after featuring in a TV documentary.
+Rugby player, James Haskell, is a keen magnet fisherman and I believe initially responsible for the increasing popularity of the hobby after featuring in a TV documentary.